kazimkazam/games-app/README.md

 ## Games Online App

-HTML and JS static website using Bootstrap that makes available 2 games that can be played on the browser;
+HTML and JS website using Bootstrap that makes available 2 games that can be played on the browser;

 The application is deployed and can be accessed through the link below: